 The notification letter will include information on how to complete the process and all necessary forms.

 - California Residents - Live Scan

-Licensees residing in California will need to submit fingerprints via Live Scan.
+Licensees residing in California who have not completed this requirement must submit fingerprints via Live Scan.
 The notification letter for these licensees will include a Request for Live Scan Service form, which should be completed by the licensee and taken to a Live Scan location.
 A copy of the completed Request for Live Scan Service form should be retained as proof of completion for at least three years.
 Once fingerprints are submitted via the Live Scan process, the CBA will work with the DOJ to obtain clearance.
 A current list of Applicant Live Scan locations is available on the DOJ website.

 - Non-California Residents - Hard Cards

-Licensees residing outside of California will need to submit fingerprints via hard card.
+Licensees residing outside of California needing to complete this requirement must submit fingerprints via hard card.
 The notification letter for these licensees will include two fingerprint hard cards.
-The only copies of fingerprint hard cards that can be accepted are those furnished by the CBA.
+The only copies of fingerprint hard cards accepted are those furnished by the CBA.
 Hard cards should be taken to a qualified technician trained in fingerprint-taking techniques.
 Some law enforcement agencies provide this service.
-In addition, telephone yellow page directories and web searches may list fingerprinting services.
+A web search may identify local agencies providing hard card fingerprinting services.
 A receipt evidencing submission of the hard cards should be retained as proof of completion for at least three years.
-Once fingerprints are completed, mail both of the unfolded cards directly to the CBA at the address below, so that the CBA may work with the DOJ to obtain clearance.California Board of Accountancy
+Once fingerprints are completed, mail both of the unfolded cards directly to the CBA at the address below.
+The CBA will work with the DOJ to obtain clearance.California Board of Accountancy

 2450 Venture Oaks Way, Suite 300

 Attn.: Fingerprint Unit